 The muscles of the body may look small and show decrease in bulk.
 There will be loss of tone and weakness in the muscles.
 There may be difficulty in standing and walking when the leg muscles are involved or generalized weakness of the body may be present.
 Muscle twitching or spasms, often painful, may occur especially in the legs.

-Dementia and decreased cerebral function may occur as a result of cerebral atrophy, where the brain cells and tissues gradually decrease and cause the brain to shrink.
+Brain atrophy in Parkinson’s disease correlates with cognitive decline.
+Dementia and decreased cerebral function may occur as a result of cerebral atrophy, where the brain cells and tissues gradually decrease and cause the brain to shrink, and the cumulative incidence ranges to about 70%.
 There may be associated problems with speech and vision too.
+The degeneration seen in Parkinson’s disease is not limited to the nigrostriatal dopaminergic system but also involves various regions of the cerebral cortex.
+The atrophy not only occurs in the hippocampus region, but also bilaterally in the surrounding medial temporal lobe, both of them are known for memory formation and storage.

 Diagnosis of Atrophy in Parkinson’s Disease